jonprindiville/pepo/README.md

 Possible future features:
 - instead of representing positions as six integers, allow user to specify points on a faux-squash court, add/remove to have more/less than six
-- fixed time limit (e.g. Give me random positions every 2 seconds but stop after 1 minute)
+- communicate time limit progress while we're running
 - responsive styling (will this work on a phone)
 - sounds?